civil-society-dev/wild-central/ai/BUILDING_WILD_CENTRAL.md

 - Wrapper around wildd API instead of direct file manipulation.
 - Multi-cloud: v.PoC scripts set the instance context with WC_HOME environment variable.
 In Central, wild-cli follows the "context" pattern like kubectl and talosctl, using `--context` or `WILD_CONTEXT` to select which wild cloud instance to manage, or defaulting to the "current" context.

+See: @cli/BUILDING_WILD_CLI.md

-#### Wild Cloud Configs
+#### Wild Central Data

+Configured with $WILD_CENTRAL_DATA environment variable (default: /var/lib/wild-central).

 Replaces multiple WC_HOMEs.
-All wild clouds managed on the LAN are configured here, in one place.
-These are still in easy to read YAML files and can be edited directly or through the webapp.
+All wild clouds managed on the LAN are configured here.
+These are still in easy to read YAML format and can be edited directly or through the webapp.

+Wild Central data also holds the local app directory, logs, and artifacts, and overall state data.

 #### Wild Cloud Apps Directory